My Golden Visa immigration services logo

 Once all requirements are met and documentation is complete, the application is submitted to the relevant government authority or agency in the host country.

-For Golden Passport programs, applicants must submit their documents through a licensed agent authorised by the government.
+For citizenship-by-investment programmes, applicants must usually submit their documents through a licensed agent authorised by the government.
 In some countries, Golden Visa applications can be submitted online or through a designated application centre.

 6